Freeyourgadget/Gadgetbridge/README.md

 annoy you more than it helps you ;)

 Features:

 * Incoming calls (caller, phone number)
 * SMS notification (sender, body)
 * K-9 Mail notification support (sender, subject, preview)
-* Support for generic botificaions (above filtered out)
+* Support for generic notificaions (above filtered out)

+How to use (Pebble):

+1) Pair your Pebble though the Android Bluetooth Settings
+2) Start Gadgetbridge, press "start service"
+3) Press "create test notification" to see if it works

 Known Issues:

+* No reconnect, if connection is lost, you have to press "start service" again.
 * Can't reject or hang up phone calls yet
 * Phone calls that are taken or rejected both count as rejected to make the Pebble stop vibrating.
 (No in-call display yet)